tumcms/MomenTUM/momentum-tools/momentum-spaceSyntax-tools/momentum-spaceSyntax-tools-revit/README.md

 1. Use the Layouting Plugin to export geometry data of a level of a Revit project into a xml file.
 Make sure that you have properly set rooms in your Revit project before exporting (see layouting documentation).

 2. Check if the resulting xml contains at least one area of type 'Origin' per scenario node.
-(If there is none, you have to create a this area by hand yourself.)
+(If there is none, you have to create this area by hand yourself.)

 3. Create a xml configuration file and insert a lattice, Space Syntax and a outputwriter configuration.
 (Hint: You can copy the spaceSyntaxExamples.xml and make sure to adapt the file paths and ids accordingly.)